 With this in mind, let’s take a look at the NMR spectrum of the benzene ring.
 The next thing to consider is what happens to the NMR chemical shifts (where the peaks appear).
 In other words, we need to understand where the peaks are observed in low or high magnetic fields.

-At this point, you should understand the following
+You should understand the following

 - Electron-donating groups shift to high magnetic fields: amino groups, hydroxy groups, etc.